 When searching for a cheap hosting plan – we look for providers that guarantee at least 99.9% hosting uptime and show reliable uptime in our server tests.

-When you have signed up to a new web host make sure you:
+When you have signed up to a new hosting account, make sure you:

-If your host performs badly – make sure you ask for a refund and switch web host.
+If your host performs badly – make sure you ask for a refund and switch to another hosting service.

 2. Essential Hosting Features

 Cheap or not – your web hosting plan should comes with all the essential features that are needed to run your websites.
 This includes (but not limited to) basic server maintenance features, email hosting solution, easy installer for popular scripts, latest version of PHP and MySQL, after sales technical support, 99.9% server uptime, good customer support, and reasonable hosting speed.

 Some companies – though their plans are cheap – also provide regular server backup, auto malware scanning, and dedicated IP address.
 These features are nice to have but they are like “bonus”.
 I can totally understand if budget hosting companies are charging users extra for malware scanning or backup-and-restore feature.

 Despite an increasing focus on web security, not all web hosting companies are willing to provide free SSL for customers.
 This provision can easily be made thanks to non-profits like Let’s Encrypt being willing to provide free SSL certificates.

 While users can still install free SSL certificate on their own, the process can be challenging without tools provided by hosting companies.
 To avoid this problem, you can signup with hosting companies that offer free SSL certificate support like GreenGeeks and A2 Hosting.